tirthparikh/TemPy-docs/source/index.html.md

 new_page_3 = new_page_2 - div
 list_of_5_divs = div * 5
 ```

+Create DOM elements by instantiating tag classes.
+Those elemets are nodes in the DOM tree and can be attached, detached, moved and composed togheter dynamically.

+There are other 2 ways to create TemPy objects:

+* using the `clone()` API
+* adding subtracting or multiplying TemPy objects

+## Tag Attributes

 ```python
 div = Div(id='my_html_id', klass='someHtmlClass') # 'klass' because 'class' is a Python's buildin keyword
 >>> <div id="my_dom_id" class="someHtmlClass"></div>